rlima05/Design-Patterns/README.md

 Bridge-Pattern
-A simple example of Bridge Pattern in C#.
+Is a simple example of Bridge Pattern in C#.
 This pattern is recomended when you have an implementation that can vary.

 Builder-Pattern
 Builder pattern is used when you need to create objects with several steps.